doseofted/RadGrid.js/readme.md

 - A music visualizer with lyrics (change colors and speed based on sound data, text along with time in song)
 - Interactive image made of particles (by replacing each vertex with pixel color of image)
-- A fun, interactive loading screen or webpage background I have decided not to make these tools (at least not in the near future) but I encourage others to do so.
+- A fun, interactive loading screen or webpage background

+I have decided not to make these apps (at least not in the near future) but I encourage others to do so.
 Each component of the library is separated nicely and I describe in the comments very thoroughly how it works.
 If you do decide to make something with the library, share a link back to me because I would love to see it!